tamucc-comp-bio/how_to/howto_github_codespaces.md

 - No need to install anything on your computer.
 - Preconfigured with common programming tools.
 - Runs in the cloud, so you can code from any device with internet access.
 - Saves your changes back to GitHub just like working locally.

+This is the safe swimming pool before we jump into the open ocean of open-source software.

 ---